Amsterdam/ee-docs/docs/general/storing-source-code.md

   - your GitHub username
   - your first and last name
   - the team responsible for the project
-  - and your Product Owner needs to be included in het CC.
+  - and your Product Owner needs to be included in the CC.
 - Don't store data in your repository unless it's testing data.
+Data used with tests must always be anonymised

 ## What pitfalls to avoid?
 - Don't store the following files on GitHub whether the repository is public or not: